 Our team is made up of people from different professional backgrounds who all have experience of working in children’s mental health.
-The team includes nurses, social workers, psychologists and therapists.
+The team includes nurses, social workers and therapists.

 We support children, young people, parents, carers and other professionals such as teachers to identify and prevent emerging or mild mental ill-health like depression and anxiety.

 - assessments and brief treatment

 Frequently Asked Questions

 I am feeling really upset, what can I do whilst I wait for my appointment?

 What sort of thing can CAMHS PMHT do to help?

 We offer brief, short-term talking therapies such as Cognitive Behavioural Therapy (CBT) and Solution Focused Therapy.